Tian Correction

 Therefore, the second equation reads like

-In pratical terms, if only the attribute tau1 is set, only the first derivative of the heat flow will be considered.
+In practical terms, if only the attribute tau1 is set, only the first derivative of the heat flow will be considered.

 processparams = ProcessingParameters()